Find Out How to Make a Potato Light

 How to make it?

-- Wrap the copper cables around the two wires or copper rods.
+- Firstly, wrap the copper cables around the two wires or copper rods.

-- Wind the third copper wire around the zinc rod and insert it into one of the potatoes.
+- After that, wind the third copper wire around the zinc rod and insert it into one of the potatoes.

 - Take the tip of the copper cable in this potato and wrap it around the other zinc rod.